SeekStorm/SeekStorm/README.md

 * high query speed and throughput (for large document numbers)
 * lower infrastructure cost per document and per query, lower energy consumption
 * good scaling (for large document numbers)
+* perfect explainability
 * perfect precision (for exact keyword match)
-* recall: perfect for exact keyword match, low for semantic meaning
+* perfect recall for exact keyword match, low for semantic meaning
 * unable to capture meaning and similarity
 * efficient and lossless for exact keyword and phrase search